manojmnair/cyphertrip/Docs/README.md

-cypherTrip
+## cypherTrip

-A blockchain-based User incentive scheme to promote public modes of transport
+### A blockchain-based User incentive scheme to promote public modes of transport

 cyphertrip aims at promoting public means of transport in order to reduce carbon emission.
 It is trying to incentivise those who are using public means such as bus, train or shared taxi.
 It does that by issuing a new token called TripCoin, "TRIP" and awarding those to commuters based on their savings on carbon emission.

+** System requirements:
+1. Operating system: Ubuntu 18.04
+2. Node version 12.18.3
+3. Metamsk browser extension

-Installation:
+** Installation:
 1. Clone the directory
-2. Run npm install (root directory)
+2. Run > npm install (root directory)
+3. Run the command > truffle develop > migrate --reset
-3. cd into client, run npm install (client directory)
+3. cd into client, run > npm install (client directory)
-4. Start the client (npm run start (client folder): it will open at localhost:3000)
+4. Start the client (> npm run start (client folder): it will open at localhost:3000)

-[For trip search select 01/12/2019 as date]

 Solidity contracts in rootfolder/Contracts
 Compiled contracts on rootfolder/client/src/Contracts